 3. Search for Mobile

 Out of the services listed above, many of them do offer their own standalone mobile applications.
 You can make use of these applications to search directly from your mobile application.
 You can find both Android and iOS mobile applications for DuckDuckGo, Wolfram Alpha, Yahoo!
-Search, Bing, Yandex, Ask Mobile, Dogpile and more.
+Search, Bing, Yandex, Ask Mobile, Dogpile, and more.

-Are Your Happy with These Google Alternative Search Engines?
+Happy with These Google Alternative Search Engines?

 Now that we’ve come to the end of the best Google Alternative article, how many of these search engines have caught your attention?
 Do check them out and let us know which Google alternative search engine are you going to use.
 Also, if we missed any search engine which should be on the list but isn’t, let us know in the comments section down below.